 Putting design and research excellence in service of the public good remains the School of Architecture’s firm commitment to our state.
 The most obvious and enduring example of this commitment: a Chicago skyline shaped by the talents of thousands of Illinois alumni who have built and practiced in firms large and small over the years.

-Previous Chicago Studios have examined the area of the South Branch of the Chicago River known as Bubbly Creek; engaged Architecture, Landscape Architecture, and Urban Planning graduate students in an interdisciplinary design experience; and have explored urban design and building design for the South Loop.
+Previous Chicago Studios have examined the area of the South Branch of the Chicago River known as Bubbly Creek; urban design and building design for the South Loop; housing in the pandemic and post-pandemic eras; and “serious play” museums and structures in different Chicago neighborhoods.

 This course develops an urban design strategy/proposal for areas which seek to harmonize with the existing structures of the city, anticipate the future needs of residents and visitors, and providing a new level of quality.
 The 2019 studio will work with the City of Chicago on properties identified as possible sites for a proposed casino.
 Our goal is to maximize the positive potential for the casino in the selected neighborhood.